hazelcast/hazelcast/site/docs/api/pipeline.md

   provides a function to the source that determines the timestamp of each event.

+- `withIngestionTimestamps()`
+  declares that the source will assign the time of ingestion as the event timestamp.
+System-time semantics will be used.

 - `withoutTimestamps()`
   declares that the source stage has no timestamps.
 Use this if you don't need them (i.e., your pipeline won't perform windowed